woocommerce/woocommerce/readme.txt

 * Refactor - Widget classes (added abstract and combined similar widgets).
 * Refactor - Removed pay and thanks pages.
 Endpoints are used instead.
 * Refactor - Removed certain my-account pages.
 Endpoints are used instead.
+* Refactor - Reports.
+New design, export csvs, more data.
 * Localization - Portugese locale by jpBenfica.
 * Localization - Swedish translation by Björn Sennbrink.
 * Localization - Japanese translation by Shohei Tanaka.